Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 I love the look of a floating glass frame and I’m always on the hunt for them.
-But recently I couldn’t find a square one in the size I was looking for and it occurred to me how ridiculously easy it would be to make a floating glass frame out of a regular picture frame.
+But, for my latest piece of art, I couldn’t find a square one in the size I was looking for.
+While searching for an alternative solution, it occurred to me how ridiculously easy it would be to make a floating glass frame out of a regular picture frame.
 It literally only takes ONE simple supply to turn almost ANY picture frame into a beautiful floating glass frame.

 So… this short & sweet tutorial will show you how to make a floating frame from almost ANY picture frame!